Skip to Content

 • Have hallucinations, paranoia, or delusions

-“A person in this stage may start to wander; they’ll walk out the door with the intent to go somewhere, forget where they are or where they were going, and may also forget how to get back home,” warned Garrigan.
+“A person in this stage may start to wander.
+They’ll walk out the door with the intent to go somewhere, forget where they are or where they were going, and how to get back home,” Garrigan says.
 “That’s why we have Silver Alerts so often in our state.
 The middle stage is considered the most dangerous time because they still have that combination of lucidity and increasing signs and symptoms of Alzheimer’s.”

-• Lose many physical abilities, including walking, sitting, or eating
+• Lose many physical abilities, including walking, sitting, and eating

 • Become incontinent